freesurfer-rge/slothpu/docs/instructions.md

 | LOADJUMP0   | `000` | `0001`    | `000000ccc`|       |
 | LOADJUMP1   | `000` | `1001`    | `000000ccc`|       |

-Note that LOAD0 and LOAD1 are only a single bit different their operation code.
+Note that LOADJUMP0 and LOADJUMP1 are only a single bit different in their operation code.
 They also have the most significant bit of that operation code be a one, and all the others have a zero.
 Also note that the operation code for BRANCHZERO is the same